peterdurham/code-boost/content/blog/tools-parcel-setup/index.md

 ### Reorganizing files

-Let's next create a `src/` folder in the root of our application now to get organized.
-Move the `index.html` and `index.js` files to the src folder and make additional `app.js` and `app.css` files.
+Let's create a `src/` folder in the root level of our application to get organized.
+Move the `index.html` and `index.js` files to this folder and make additional `app.js` and `app.css` files.

+&nbsp;

-The `index.html` file will be the entrypoint to our page, calling the `index.js` file which will bring in our React code.
+The `index.html` file will be the entrypoint to our page, calling the `index.js` file which will bring in our **React** code.
 Let's change `index.js` now

 ```javascript
 import React from "react";